-The UAFS Police Department maintains a Fire Log that records, by the date an Incident was reported, all fires that occur in an on-campus housing facility.
+UPD maintains a Fire Log that records, by the date an incident was reported, all fires that occur in an on-campus housing facility.
 The Fire Log is available for public inspection at the department's headquarters.
 The Fire Log includes the nature, date, time, and general location of each fire reported to the department.
-The department posts fire incidents in the Fire Log within two business days of receiving a report of a fire and reserves the right to exclude reports from the log in certain circumstances.
+The department posts fire incidents in the Fire Log within two (2) business days of receiving a report of a fire and reserves the right to exclude reports from the log in certain circumstances.

-UAFS 2021 Fire Log
+UAFS 2023 Fire Log

-On-Campus Student Housing Facilities # Fires Date/Time of Fires Cause of Fires Deaths Injuries Value of Property Damage Lion's Den 0 N/A N/A 0 0 0 Sebastian Commons 1 08-6-21 Cooking 0 0 \$100-999
+On-Campus Student Housing Facilities Fires Date/Time Cause Deaths Injuries Value of Property Damage Lion's Den 0 N/A N/A 0 0 Sebastian Commons 2 9/6 6 p.m.
+9/19 1 a.m.
+Cooking 0 0 0